if-05-01-A-fall-2018/system-calls-trektorus/SystemCalls.md

 # chmod
 ### Description
-Changes the files mode.
+Lets you change the file access values like read-access, write-access etc.

 ### Arguments
 - const char* pathname: filepath
-- mode_t mode: new mode
+- mode_t mode: new access values

 # waitpid
 ### Description
 Suspends execution of the calling process until a child has changed state.
-It waits only for terminated children except if options arguments has been modified.
+It only waits for terminated children except if the options arguments has been modified.

 ### Arguments
 - pid_t pid: process id of child process